bibleexchange/courses/_church-history/en/200_persecuted-church/persecuted-church.md

 Many were imprisoned for the sake of the Gospel during this period.
 It became against the Roman law to be a Christian.

-In AD 303 the Emperor Diocletian began the fiercest persecution of Christians that is called "The Great Persecution."
+In AD 303 the Emperor Diocletian began a persecution of Christians that is called "The Great Persecution."
 This was an attempt to remove Christianity from the face of the earth.
 It is said that Diocletian erected a pillar inscribed, "In honor of the extirpation of the Christian superstition."
 Many Christians were burned alive for their testimony.
 Christians were eaten by wild beasts in the arena.

 ## Causes of imperial persecutions